 If UE CAPABILITY INFO INDICATION message contains the LTE-M indication IE, the MME shall, if supported, use it according to TS 23.401 [11].

+If UE CAPABILITY INFO INDICATION message contains the WUS Capable Indication IE, the MME shall, if supported, use it according to TS 23.401 [11].

 If the UE indicates the support for UE Application Layer Measurement, the eNB shall if supported include the UE Application Layer Measurement Capability IE in the UE CAPABILITY INFO INDICATION message.
 The MME shall, if supported, store and use thie information when initiating UE Application Layer Measurement.